-Bioluminescence: Light Production and Uses in Living Things
+Bioluminescence: Light Emission and Function in Living Things

 Bioluminescence is a process in which living organisms produce light.
 The light often looks beautiful to humans and has a very important function for its producer.
 Organisms use light for communication, for defence, or for attracting a mate or prey.

-A wide variety of creatures produce bioluminescence.
-These creatures include some types of animals, fungi, protists and bacteria.
+A wide variety of creatures produce light.
+These creatures include some types of animals, fungi, protists, and bacteria.
 Most bioluminescent organisms live in the deep ocean, but some live in shallow water or on land.

 Bioluminescence is produced by the reaction between luciferin and oxygen.
 The word luciferin comes from the Latin word lucifer, which means “light bearer.”

-Bioluminescent organisms contain a pigment molecule with the general name of luciferin.
+Bioluminescent organisms–or at least the ones that have been discovered–contain a pigment molecule with the general name of luciferin.
 A chemical reaction between luciferin and oxygen releases energy in the form of light.
 In most bioluminescent organisms, an enzyme called luciferase triggers the reaction.

 Some bioluminescent organisms make their own luciferin.
 Others obtain it from the creatures that they eat.
 Some light emitters house bioluminescent bacteria within their body and use the light produced by the bacteria.

 The light released by bioluminescence generally appears white, yellow, green or—especially in the deep ocean—a beautiful shade of blue.